pokt-network/smt/docs/MerkleSumTrie.md

 ## Implementation

-The implementation of the Sparse Merkle Sum Trie (SMST) follows, in principle, the same implementation as the [Plasma Core Merkle Sum trie][plasma core docs].
+The implementation of the Sparse Merkle Sum Trie (SMST) follows, in principle, the same implementation as the [Plasma Core Merkle Sum Tree][plasma core docs].
 The main differences with the current SMT implementation are outlined below.
 The primary difference lies in the encoding of node data within the trie to accommodate for the sum.